thefreshfoodpeople/archkatas_apr2024/README.md

 #### [Asynchronous image request](Workflows/asynchronous_image_request.md)

-There are a number of reasons that a Fish Watch user (farmer, support engineer, etc.) may wish to obtain a still image or images from the underwater cameras.
+There are a number of reasons that a Fishy Watch user (farmer, support engineer, etc.) may wish to obtain a still image or images from the underwater cameras.
 For example, a treatment for a particular parasite may have been administered and the user wishes to obtain some images of the fish to determine how effective the treatment was.
-In the low bandwidth, patchy environments we expect Fish Watch to be deployed in, there may be times when a synchronous response to such a request is not possible.
+In the low bandwidth, patchy environments we expect Fishy Watch to be deployed in, there may be times when a synchronous response to such a request is not possible.
 It may be also the case that we which to control the rate at which these types of requests are processed.
 To this end, we will provide an API that will allow image requests to me queued and processed asynchronously.<br/>
 The sequence is as follows:

 1. User requests an image via the UI.